sthysel-freight/containers/README.md

 Why ?
 -----
-You want a CI environment that exercises your Docker based/backed projects, and of course you want this in a Docker environment.
+You want a CI environment that exercises your Docker based/backed projects, and of course you want this in a Docker environment, on your dev machine.

 Usage